fivetran/dbt_ad_reporting/README.md

 ## Models

 This package contains a number of models, all building up to the `ad_reporting` model, which is a combination of all the data sources.
 A dependency on all the required dbt packages is declared in this package's `packages.yml` file, so it will automatically download them when you run `dbt deps`.
-The primary outputs of this package are described below.
+The primary output of this package are described below.

 | **model**    | **description**                                                                                                        |
 | ------------ | ---------------------------------------------------------------------------------------------------------------------- |